Background pattern

 Adults and elderly patients:

-The usual dose is 2.5 to 10 micrograms/kg (body weight)/min, adjusted according to heart rate, blood pressure, cardiac output, and urine output.
+The usual dose is 2.5 to 10 micrograms/kg (body weight)/min, which is adjusted according to heart rate, blood pressure, cardiac output, and urine production.
 Occasionally, doses of up to 40 micrograms/kg/min may be required.

 Dose for heart stress test